Right now, we’re pulling back the curtain on the marvel of Japanese toilets. If you’ve ever wondered about their price tag I’ve got you covered.

 - 💧 AUTOMATIC DUAL FLUSH – Smart seat sensor that can choose between a small flush or a full flush, providing hands-free operation.
 (1.12 GPF / For 35 PSI)

-- 💧 DEORORIZER / SELF-CLEANING NOZZLE – Premium bidet features with a self-cleaning stainless steel nozzle and auto deodorization
+- 💧 HEATED SEAT / WARM WATER / WARM DRYER – Premium bidet features a self-cleaning stainless steel nozzle and auto deodorization

 Distinct Features of Japanese Toilets

 Have you ever wondered what sets Japanese toilets apart from their Western counterparts?
 Well, it’s not just the high-tech gadgets.
 There are many unique features that make them a popular choice for homeowners and investors.
 In this section, you’ll discover the standout characteristics of these innovative toilet systems.

 Perhaps one of the most popular aspects of Japanese toilets is the heated seat.
 In the colder months, this feature can feel like a dream come true.
 Most high-tech Japanese-style toilets come with adjustable temperature settings, allowing you to find your perfect level of comfort.
 No more chilly surprises in the middle of the night!